TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Direction | Photography | Copy | Post-Production

-To approach the challenge of the authenticity perception gap, I started by setting myself a set of foundational constraints and guidelines:
+To approach the Authenticity Perception Gap as an existential obstacle for Garnier UK, I started by setting myself a set of foundational constraints and guidelines:

-► Creating content that looked or felt achievable within CapCut or TikTok's native tools (even if more intricately produced)
+► Creating content that looked and felt achievable within CapCut or TikTok's native editing tools tools (even if more intricately produced)

-► Embracing the inherent limitations of phone cameras, such as lower dynamic range (definitely hard on a camera nerd's pride)
+► Embracing the inherent limitations of phone cameras, such as lower dynamic range and overexposure

-► Replicating amateur or entry-level shooting setups (i.e videos that look lit, ring lights, imperfect keying on green screens, etc)
+► Replicating amateur or entry-level shooting setups (i.e videos that look lit, ring lights, imperfect keying on green screens, poor stabilisation from cheap tripods, etc)

 ► Rather than always placing product at the forefront, including products contextually within the mundane